mikeharrison57/world-wide-wears/README.md

 Some future features I’d like to add to this application are:

 - An individual product page with additional product details (description, colors available, sizes, etc.).
-- Being able to retain cart items upon refresh with an API or local storage.
+- Seeing an item counter for dulplicate items in the cart.
 - More extensive pagination features.

 ## Application Set-Up